|

 Mount Bear, Mount Owl's Head, and Hog's Back as seen from mile 151.35 on Interstate 91 North.

 Owl's Head is approximately 28 miles / 45 km away.
+The two peaks of Mount Bear are

 A stitched panoramic view of the round barn in Mansonville, taken on August 20, 2010.